Updated on March 3, 2018 to incorporate additional responses.

 - The program is not as much of a practical hands-on program as presented

-This change is based on being the first year to experience a new project and more focus on students obtaining professional experience.
+This change is based on adding a new faculty member, the option to complete a project instead of a thesis, being the first year to experience a new project and more focus on students obtaining professional experience.

-*only two of the four respondents responded to this question
+*only 13 of the 19 respondents responded to this question

 Some current job titles are: